akarindt/UmatoMusume/README.md

+# Since the new updates arrived, you guys don’t really need this anymore.

 # UmatoMusume
 A Windows desktop application that assists players of Umamusume Pretty Derby by providing a real-time event tracker and choice assistant using OCR (Optical Character Recognition).